AFixt/apg-react/CONTRIBUTING.md

 # Contributing

 Below, you'll find our guidelines for contributing to this repository.
-Your involvement is crucial in making this project more effective and accessible.

 ## Workflow